Protocol for sampling and testing water for 1080

-Because 1080 is known to degrade in biologically active stream water more rapidly at higher temperatures (Parfitt et al. 1994; Ogilvie et al. 1996), water samples should be analysed as soon as practicable and until analysis, kept frozen to ensure that any 1080 in the sample does not degrade.
-Since 1080 is an ionic compound, polypropylene plastic sample bottles should be used and these need to be able to withstand freezing to −20°C. Sample bottles can be obtained from plastic wholesalers or from pharmacies.
+Because 1080 is known to degrade in biologically active stream water more rapidly at higher temperatures (Parfitt et al. 1994; Ogilvie et al. 1996), water samples should be analysed as soon as practicable and kept frozen until analysis to ensure that any 1080 in the sample does not degrade.
+Since 1080 is an ionic compound, plastic sample bottles should be used and these need to be able to withstand freezing to −20°C. Sample bottles can be obtained from plastic wholesalers or from pharmacies.
 Each sample should be at least 200 mL in order to provide sufficient water for repeat testing; sample bottles should be no more than 80% full to allow for expansion when freezing.

 - Urgent samples for 24-hour turnaround testing may be sent unfrozen to the testing laboratory, but they must be chilled to 4°C and placed on ice as soon as possible after collection.